Fylhan/qompoter/docs/FAQ.md

 Is Qompoter open source?
 ---------------------

-Oh yes, Qompoter is open source and also free as in free beer!
+Oh yes, Qompoter is open source and also free as in freedom (and free beer)!
 It is distributed under the [LGPL3+](LICENSE) license: *you can freely use it in any projects, even closed ones.
 Just keep in mind that if you modify Qompoter, you shall provide these updates as open source.
 Thanks!* The project is hosted on GitHub.

 Can I use SVN or Mercurial with Qompoter?
 ---------------------